 Technical analysis is good to give you a sense of what will be the next trend of stock price.
 But it is never good enough because Mr. Market is always and often irrational.
-Both Sean Seah and myself learnt to use automated trading system tools more than 9 years ago and both of us didn’t fare well despite we were told by our trainer to follow the trading rule diligently and system leveraging.
+I had learnt to use automated trading system tools more than 9 years ago and I didn’t fare well despite told by our trainer to follow the trading rule diligently and system leveraging.
 Therefore, it subsequently led us to explore a more safer and conservative approach in growth stock investing.
 This article post is just an introduction of Technical Analysis.
 But it does not imply that you will need to know it before you start your value investing using fundamental analysis.

 What Is Technical Analysis (TA)?

 Technical analysis (TA) focuses on the study of price charts and leverage on the use of specific indicators to identify a good entry or exit point in the future price movements.
 Apart from price charts, TA focuses exclusively to study its trading history as well.
 Without considering the fundamentals of a company, technical analysis can be used to derive a likely direction in the future price movements assuming that:

 1. Stock price is determined by Supply and Demand.